openedx/ecommerce-scripts/README.rst

                            [--sailthru_secret SAILTHRU_SECRET]
                            [--content_api_url CONTENT_API_URL]
                            [--lms_url LMS_URL]
-                           {list,load,clear}
+                           [--email_report EMAIL_REPORT]
+                           {list,batch,load,clear}

 The 'clear' command deletes all the entries currently in the Sailthru content library.
 It should generally only be used during testing before deployment.
 The 'list' command displays, in JSON, up to 1000 entries currently in the Sailthru content library.
 The 'load' command reads the course list using the Course Discovery API and adds/updates the Sailthru content library appropriately.
+The 'batch' command sends the updates to Sailthru as a batch job.
+The result is sent as a brief report to the address specified in --email_report.
+Batch mode is the most efficient and doesn't risk violating the api rate limiting in Sailthru.

-The following switches are available:
+The following options are available:

 +--------------------------------+-------------------------------------------------------+
 | Switch                         | Purpose                                               |